The Euclidean MST-ratio for Bi-colored Lattices: Introduction

-Given any set, $\AF$, the minimum MST-ratio is achieved by removing the longest edge from $\MST{\AF}$ and letting $B$ and $\AF \setminus B$ be the vertices of the resulting two trees, so it is less than $1.0$.
+Given any set, $\AF$, the minimum MST-ratio is achieved by removing the longest edge from $\MST{\AF}$ and letting $B$ and $\AF \setminus B$ be the vertices of the resulting two trees, so it is less than $1$.
+Indeed, any other partition of $\AF$ would produce two minimum spanning trees that together are at least as long as $\MST{B}$ and $\MST{\AF \setminus B}$.
 More interestingly, the maximum MST-ratio is related to the \emph{Steiner ratio} of the Euclidean plane \cite{GiPo68,JaKo34}, and we exploit this connection to prove that the supremum is between $2.154$ and $2.427$ (Theorem~\ref{thm:maximum_MST-ratio_for_finite_sets} in Section~\ref{sec:2}).
-The infimum of the maximum is again less interesting: allowing ourselves to pick points arbitrarily close to each other, this infimum can be seen to be arbitrarily close to $1.0$.
+The infimum of the maximum is again less interesting: allowing ourselves to pick points arbitrarily close to each other, and one far away, this infimum can be seen to be arbitrarily close to $1$.

 This motivates us to study the MST-ratio for a restricted class of sets, and our choice are the (Euclidean) lattices, which are well studied objects with many applications in mathematics and beyond; see e.g.\ \cite{Zhi15}.
-Taking a sequence of progressively larger but finite portions of such a lattice, we have well defined minimum spanning trees and can study the asymptotic behavior of the MST-ratio.
-Our main result is that the maximum MST-ratio of the hexagonal lattice is $1.25$ (Theorem~\ref{thm:maximum_MST-ratio_of_hexagonal_lattice} in Section~\ref{sec:4}).
-Observe that this is an upper bound on the infimum, over all lattices, of the maximum MST-ratio.
-We complement this with a matching lower bound (Claim~\ref{clm:lower_bound_for_infmax} in Section~\ref{sec:3}), and with matching lower and upper bounds for the supremum maximum MST-ratio, which we establish is $2.0$ (Claims~\ref{clm:lower_bound_for_supmax} and \ref{clm:upper_bound_for_supmax} in Section~\ref{sec:3}).
+Since we optimize over subsets of an infinite set, we talk about the supremum rather than the maximum, and taking a sequence of progressively larger but finite portions of such a lattice, we have well defined minimum spanning trees and can study the asymptotic behavior of the MST-ratio.
+Our main result is that the supremum MST-ratio of the hexagonal lattice is $1.25$ (Theorem~\ref{thm:maximum_MST-ratio_of_hexagonal_lattice} in Section~\ref{sec:4}).
+Observe that this is an upper bound on the infimum, over all lattices, of the supremum MST-ratio.
+We complement this with a matching lower bound (Claim~\ref{clm:lower_bound_for_infmax} in Section~\ref{sec:3}), and with matching lower and upper bounds for the supremum, over all lattices, of the supremum MST-ratio, which we establish is $2$ (Claims~\ref{clm:lower_bound_for_supmax} and \ref{clm:upper_bound_for_supmax} in Section~\ref{sec:3}).